cristinalunaj/Guided-EMO-SpatialTransformer/README.md

 ...

 ### CONTACT:
-If you have any question or you find a bug in the code, please contact us in:
+If you have any question or you find a bug in the code, please contact us at:

 <cristina.lunaj@upm.es>

 ### OTHER:
 * 103/29a31ebf1567693f4644c8ba3476ca9a72ee07fe67a5860d98707a0a.jpg -> Not included

+### Eval errors: